Actors Headshots advice from Carl Proctor CDG.

 Portrait Style

-roles in film or TV.
-I am all for getting some edgy looks in the mix, photos that look captured or like stills and anything that jumps out, but don’t let them all look very different from what you really look like and covers range.
-American Style Often a bit more glamorous, made up, posed, etc. Good American actors are as uninterested in having this type of photo as good British actors are.
+Often a bit more glamorous, made up, posed, etc. Good American actors are as uninterested in having this type of photo as good British actors are.
 It isn’t the successful American actors that go for them.
-I think there are a few US agents who push to get some of their good looking actors into the glossy soaps by sending them for this type of session.
+I think there are a few US agents who push to get some of their good-looking actors into the glossy soaps by sending them for this type of session.
 Most US casting directors will respond to a range of good and natural looking photos in the same way that British casting directors do.
-It is often useful to have a few shots with a bit more lipstick or more obviously made up look.
-If you want this or have been asked to get some ‘American style’ photos, your photographer will hopefully be happy to include them, but be sure that it is just a small part of the session.
+It is often useful to have a few shots with a bit more lipstick or more obviously made-up look.
+If you want this or have been asked to get some ‘American style’ photos, your photographer will hopefully be happy to include them but be sure that it is just a small part of the session.
 Landscape crops are popular in America and are becoming increasingly popular here and in Europe.

 A couple of actors have recently mentioned that some people in France like to see soft focus photos and I have seen a few Spotlight profiles with eyes soft in all images.
-This might look lovely in a magazine, but in the context of actors’ headshots, they just look out of focus.
+This might look lovely in a magazine or framed on your wall, but in the context of actors’ headshots, they just look out of focus.
 Any style that makes you less clear to the viewer is best avoided.

 What can a good headshot do for me?